 One misses to absorb what one observes.

 And by doing so, an opportunity to truly share an experience with the person next to us, with all our senses, and establish a genuine human connection is lost forever.
 (Unless, of course, the experience shared is the very act of posing and posting)

-The trouble is that during such persistent documenting our genuine drive for self-expressing becomes inseparable from the relentless commodification of everyday life.
-The design of our phones makes it really difficult to make this distinction, and this is actually the intention behind the design of their fancy features.
-And how can a single massive platform, such as WeChat, offer any chance for genuine self-expression?
+The trouble is that during such persistent documentation routine our genuine drive for self-expressing becomes inseparable from the relentless commodification of everyday life.
+The design of our phones makes it really difficult to make this distinction.
+How can a single massive platform, such as WeChat, offer any chance for genuine self-expression?
 In search for attention, recognition and acceptance from others we normalise and overexpose ourselves and forsake the desire to dive deeper into ourselves and the unknown.

 But then again, can one truly stand out from the crowd in an overcrowded city?

-But eventually all the backgrounds turn into an amalgam of photo stream sceneries, deprived of idiosyncrasy.
-Cameras wear them out, peel the paint off them, equalise them, pacify them, gentrify them and eventually overexpose them.
+Eventually all the backgrounds turn into an amalgam of photo stream sceneries deprived of idiosyncrasy.
+Cameras wear them out, peel the paint off them, equalise them, pacify them, gentrify them and ultimately overexpose them.

 And there I am with my own camera, taking photos myself.

-However, snapping photos of edifices and monuments quickly loses all appeal, as hundreds of identical shots are taken all around me at the same time.
-The impressive structures in front of me, overexposed by camera sensors and restless gazes, merge with the hazy sky – air quality index 228.
+Snapping photos of edifices and monuments quickly loses all appeal, as hundreds of identical shots are taken all around me at the same time.
+The impressive structures in front of me, overexposed by cameras’ sensors and restless gazes, merge with the hazy sky – air quality index 228.
 The only thing that is palpable is the frantic activity around me, people moving about on their own or in large groups, pointing their phones in all direction.

 Beijing – Shanghai, October 2017